JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 West Bonner

-Trustees selected Branden Durst on Wednesday night to serve as superintendent.
+Trustees selected Branden Durst to serve as superintendent.
 The former state superintendent’s candidate was selected over the other finalist, interim superintendent Susan Luckey.
 She has been with the district for more than 20 years.
-Durst is an analyst for the Idaho Freedom Foundation.
+Durst was previously an analyst for the Idaho Freedom Foundation.

 Branden Durst